Refrigerator - Normal Ice Production and Cube Size

 • A small "crescent-shaped cube" icemaker (found in our Bottom-Freezer Multi-Door models) produces 7 cubes of ice every 39 to 49 minutes for an average ice rate of about 4.25 pounds of ice per day.

-The following ice production and capacity information is under normal operating conditions:
+The following ice production and capacity information is under normal operating conditions for these various Refrigerator styles.

 • Will make approximately 4.5 lbs. or 130 cubes per day.